 Most of us have a healthy respect for the dangers of electricity.
 We are aware that even a minor shock can be painful and that severe incidents can lead to serious injury or death.
-Even with this knowledge, there are more than 30,000 non-fatal electric shock incidents on average every year.
+Even with this knowledge, there are more than 30,000 non-fatal electric shock incidents every year.

 Brooklyn Electrocution Accidents